 The characteristic bright colours and abstract symmetries of Dutch Wax fabric have accrued many complex, often ambivalent associations – with colonialism, industrialisation, emigration, cultural appropriation, and the invention (and reinvention) of tradition – all of which are foregrounded in Shonibare’s work.

-Yinka Shonibare MBE is one of Britain’s best-known artists.
+Yinka Shonibare CBE is one of Britain’s best-known artists.
 He was born in London and raised in Nigeria before returning to the UK to study fine art.
 He was nominated for the Turner Prize in 2004, the same year in which he was awarded an MBE (an appellation that he uses when exhibiting and signing works).
+In 2019, he was made a CBE.
 He has exhibited at the Venice Biennial and internationally at leading museums.
 Shonibare is known for his exploration of colonialism and post-colonialism through the media of painting, sculpture, photography, film and performance.

 Nelson’s Ship in a Bottle was commissioned by the Greater London Authority for the Fourth Plinth project and was unveiled in Trafalgar Square in May 2010.
 It now has a permanent home at National Maritime Museum thanks to a fundraising campaign by the Art Fund.
 You can see it outside the Sammy Ofer Wing for free.

 Tag #ExploreGreenwich and share your best shots with us!